Safe crossings at bus stops vital

 People who walk to public transit are among the most vulnerable pedestrians in the Atlanta region.
 Research shows that 75 percent of fatal pedestrian crashes in the Atlanta region occurred within 300 feet of a transit station or bus stop.
 This is unacceptable.

 Nearly three-fourths of transit trips in the Atlanta region begin with walking trips.
 For transit to be successful, people need more than buses.
 They also need safe routes to bus stops.

 Many people in the Atlanta region live and travel in places built for high-speed automobiles.
 We need to adapt to the new reality.

-MARTA’s new Route 196 traverses Riverdale Road, Jonesboro Road and Tara Boulevard.
-A recent analysis of federal figures by Smart Growth America identified these as Clayton County’s most dangerous places to walk.
+MARTA Route 196 traverses Riverdale Road, Jonesboro Road and Tara Boulevard in Clayton County.
+A recent analysis of federal figures by Smart Growth America identified these as the county’s most dangerous places to walk.
 Over 40 people were killed while walking on these roads during the past decade.

 With the introduction of bus service, increased investment in safe crossings is one of Clayton County’s greatest needs.

 Following crashes, some people blame the victim.
 Their solution: “cross at crosswalks only.”
 Easier said than done.
 On many roads, crosswalks are often over a half mile apart.
 No one will walk that far just to get across the street.

 People who walk have a right to cross roads safely.
 And transportation professionals have a responsibility to install safe crossings.
 This is especially important on public transit corridors.